Workplace Mediation Program

 Mediators have been trained to help parties resolve differences.
 Mediators will listen to all sides of the conflict and ask clarifying questions.
 They will assist the parties in communicating with each other and help them draft a mutually acceptable agreement.
 Mediators will not decide if someone is right or wrong, or develop an agreement for the parties.

-When functioning as the Case Manager for the Mediation Program, Anne Weiss will maintain confidentiality and keep work separate from non-related mediation activity.
+When functioning as the Case Manager for the Mediation Program, Kim Pearson will maintain confidentiality and keep work separate from non-related mediation activity.